 practicum.
 The standards set for the Yoga Mastery Program are same standards set by the National Yoga Alliance for 200 HR Teacher

-Training Programs in regards to asana techniques, anatomy and physiology, yoga philosophy, ethics and lifestyle practices, chanting,
+Training Programs in regards to asana (posture) techniques, anatomy and physiology, yoga philosophy, ethics, lifestyle practices, chanting

-what the minimum standards are by the Yoga Alliance.
-This rigorous program will teach you about your own anatomy and physiology
+The Yoga Anatomy Program is a rigorous program that will teach you about your own anatomy and physiology

-of this will be related to the practices of Yoga and meditation.
-Guest speakers will be brought in to discuss neurobiology, muscle cell
+classical texts.
+All of this will be related to the practices of Yoga and meditation.
+No anatomy experience is needed.
+Click the link above for

 "Know Thyself" ~ Plato